mdrasmus/tot/notes.md

 lstat("/dev/null", {st_mode=S_IFCHR|0666, st_rdev=makedev(1, 3), ...}) = 0
 ```

+I am currently not parsing calls with structs, I could defer implementing this.

 Return value can also be symbolic.
 ```
 lstat("/foo/bar", 0xb004) = -1 ENOENT (No such file or directory)